jongreene/acorns-rover/README.md

 * queue overflowed: {"notification":"payload":{"return_string":"error: queue overflowed"}}
 ---
 ## Customization
+This project is open source, so customization is absoultely possible and encouraged.
+The easiest place to start is by creating some custom commands.
+You'll find that it's surprisingly easy to add new functionality, once you have your development environment configured.
 ##### Creating commands
-Custom commands are surprisingly easy to setup, once you have your development environment configured.
 > Through the use of a highly modularized C/C++ framework, defining new callable functions takes little to no understanding of the underlying services.
 New routines can be implemented in just a few steps, making driver development fast and simple.
 While this rover is very capable, the underlying framework that drives it is the true bread and butter of this project.